RickWinter/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-design-naming-variables-one-per-line" %} Declare or define each variable on its own line, except when declaring bitfields.
 An exception can be made when declaring bitfields (to clarify that the variable is a part of one bitfield).
 The use of bitfields in general is discouraged.

 ##### Cancellation

-{% include requirement/MUST id="cpp-service-methods-cancellation" %} ensure all service methods, both asynchronous and synchronous, take an optional `Context` parameter called _context_.
+{% include requirement/MUST id="cpp-service-methods-cancellation" %} ensure all service methods take an options struct which contains a `Context`.

-The context should be further passed to all calls that take a context.
+The context must be passed to all calls that take a context.
 DO NOT check the context manually, except when running a significant amount of CPU-bound work within the library, e.g. a loop that can take more than a typical network call.

 ##### Mocking